 Under our SR policy, our sustainability process begins with the identification of relevant factors.
 Relevant factors are then prioritised as material factors which are then validated.
-The end result of this process is a list of material factors disclosed in this Report.
-Processes involved are shown in the chart below:
+The end result of this process is a list of material Sustainability Factors disclosed in this Report.
+Processes involved are as shown in the chart below: